You can count on having issues with your computer.

 specific device secure.

 Is it Time to Upgrade Windows?

-Windows 10.
-Windows 98/XP/Vista cannot be upgraded.
+Windows 98, XP and Vista cannot.
 If you're running one of these

 Practice Safe Computing